bytzcurrency/slate/CONTRIBUTING.md

 code refactoring.
 In general refactoring pull requests should not mix these three kinds of activity in order to make refactoring pull requests easy to review and uncontroversial.
-In all cases, refactoring PRs must not change the behavior of code within the pull request (bugs must be preserved as is).
+In all cases, refactoring PRs must not change the behaviour of code within the pull request (bugs must be preserved as is).

-Project maintainers aim for a quick turnaround on refactoring pull requests, so where possible keep them short, un-complex and easy to verify.
+Project maintainers aim for a quick turnaround on refactoring pull requests, so where possible keep them short, uncomplex and easy to verify.

+Pull requests that refactor the code should not be made by new contributors.
+It requires a certain level of experience to know where the code belongs to and to understand the full ramification (including rebase effort of open pull requests).

+Trivial pull requests or pull requests that refactor the code with no clear benefits may be immediately closed by the maintainers to reduce unnecessary workload on reviewing.

 "Decision Making" Process
 -------------------------

-The following applies to code changes to the PIVX Core project, and is not to be confused with overall PIVX Network Protocol consensus changes.
+The following applies to code changes to the SLATE Core project (and related projects such as libsecp256k1), and is not to be confused with overall SLATE Network Protocol consensus changes.

-Whether a pull request is merged into PIVX Core rests with the project merge maintainers and ultimately the project lead.
+Whether a pull request is merged into SLATE Core rests with the project merge maintainers and ultimately the project lead.

 Maintainers will take into consideration if a patch is in line with the general